tersesystems/echopraxia/README.md

 fooLogger.info("This logs the 'foo' field automatically in JSON");
 ```

+## Conditions

-And has conditional logging based on fields and exceptions using JSONPath:
+And has conditional logging based on fields and exceptions, optionally using JSONPath:

 ```java
 Condition c = (level, ctx) ->